perak/fuzzy-search/README.md

 2. Inside your project directory: `mrt add fuzzy-search`

 ## How to use
-Function `mostSimilarString(cursor, field_name, search_string, max_distance)` searches given cursor for search_string and returns the most similar one.
+Function `mostSimilarString(cursor, field_name, search_string, max_distance)` searches given cursor for search string and returns the most similar one.

+Parameter "max_distance" is used to limit result to less-or-more similar string in small datasets
+* -1 means "auto".
+Function will automaticaly set max_distance based on search_string.
+* undefined means "no limit".
+Searching for string "beer" can return a "wife".
+We don't want that! :)

+Function will return empty string if similar word is not found (if best word distance is greater than max_distance).

 Example: